sammy007/monero-stratum/README.md

     cmake .
     make

-Notice that for share validation stratum requires bitmonero source tree where .a libs already compiled.
-By default stratum will use <code>../bitmonero</code> directory.
+Notice that for share validation stratum requires monero source tree where .a libs already compiled.
+By default stratum will use <code>../monero</code> directory.
 You can override this behavior by passing <code>MONERO_DIR</code> env variable:

-    MONERO_DIR=/path/to/bitmonero cmake .
+    MONERO_DIR=/path/to/monero cmake .
     make

 Build stratum: